YashAnand1/SelfNotes-November/README.md

 <div align="center">

-## 🪵 **Logs**
+## 🪵 **Declaration of Logs**
 </div>

 The daily updates or logs will be written everyday and pushed to this repository using Git.
+In case of missed updates, I will be trying to publish them the next day.

 These logs can be accessed by going through the index provided in this repository.
-In case of missed updates, I will be trying to publish them the next day.
+For reference, these daily logs will also be attached with the daily updates mails that are sent from my side to my Team Leader.